Creative Clinical Director and Consultant Podiatrist

 Inventor of SuppleArches (Full British patent.
 European Patent granted in France and Germany.
 And rolling out internationally) Central Band Mechanics, "Perfect heel height" and Supple London Moisturising Mineral Foot Cream for supple soft feet .

-This year - 2018 - marks the 32 years since I started at Durham New College to train to "be a chiropodist!".
-That is a long time ago and I completed my training in podiatry at New College Durham having a great time back in the day!
+This year - 2018 - marks the 32 years since I started in Durham a very long time ago and I completed my training in podiatry at New College Durham having a great time back in the day.

 Whilst I was working for Riverside NHS Trust I was involved in caring for the young men affected by AIDS.
 It was a dreadfully sad time and I was honoured to meet, treat and befriend several of these men on the 6th floor of Westminster Hospitial.
 My time there also saw my interest and passion for Podiatric Rheumatology take hold and working with Mr Graham Lavis, Podiatric Surgeon, I started my interest in Podiatric Surgery.